wormhole-foundation/wormhole/docs/operations.md

 have to build your own containers.
 Unless you already run Kubernetes in production, we strongly recommend a traditional deployment on a dedicated instance - it's easier to understand and troubleshoot.

+### Monitoring

+Wormhole exposes a status server for readiness and metrics.
+By default, it listens on port 6060 on localhost.
+You can use a command line argument to expose it publicly: `--statusAddr=[::]:6060`.

+#### `/readyz`

+This endpoint returns a 200 OK status code once the Wormhole node is ready to serve requests.
+A node is considered ready as soon as it has successfully connected to all chains and started processing requests.

+#### `/metrics`

+This endpoint serves [Prometheus metrics](https://prometheus.io/docs/concepts/data_model/) for alerting and introspection.
+We recommend using Prometheus and Alertmanager, but any monitoring tool that can ingest metrics using the standardized Prometheus exposition format will work.

+Once we gained more operational experience with Wormhole, specific recommendations on appropriate symptoms-based alerting will be documented here.

+**NOTE:** Parsing the log output for monitoring is NOT recommended.
+Log output is meant for human consumption and are not considered a stable API.
+Log messages may be added, modified or removed without notice.
+Use the metrics :-)

 ## Key Management

 You'll have to manage the following keys: